-July 1st 2022 will see the release of new a CD
+July 1st 2022 saw the release of a new CD

 Love is like a Violin